fhur/xql/packages/docs/docs/300-security/200-query-permissions.md

 ## Permission inheritance

-When you include a sub-query, the permissions accumulate.
-This means the user needs to have all the permissions of both the parent and sub-query in order to execute the query.
+When you include a subquery, the permissions accumulate.
+Users must have all permissions from both parent and subquery to execute the combined query.

 ```ts
 const pets = from('pets')